beccarobins/beccarobins/README.md

 ⚡ **Fun fact:** I've lived in 3 countries and 4 states

 I also have a blog built in GitHub, which you can read here: [Content&mdash;Technically](https://beccarobins.github.io)

+Below are some commits from repos hosted outside GitHub.
 <!--
 **beccarobins/beccarobins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.